Kiss-and-run fusion: Role of the SNAREs Complex

 Much scholarly debate exists over the role of SNARE proteins in kiss-and-run exocytosis.
-SNARE proteins mediate vesicle fusion - the exocytosis of vesicles with the presynaptic membrane at the fusion pore.
-When a vesicle fuses with the presynaptic membrane, a SNARE transition occurs from a trans position to a cis position, followed by SNARE dissociation.
+Initiated by calcium-dependent synaptogamins, SNARE proteins mediate vesicle fusion, through the conjoining of the secretory vesicle and plasma membrane.
+When a vesicle fuses with the presynaptic membrane, a SNARE transition occurs from a trans position binding to a cis position, facilitated by Munc18-1 proteins and followed by SNARE dissociation.
 This process was thought to be irreversible.
 If kiss-and-run exocytosis occurs, however, then it would suggest that reversible association of SNARE proteins occurs and mediates the kiss-and-run mode of exocytosis.
 Manipulation of the SNARE proteins during kiss-and-run may give more insight to how the two relate, and more scholarly research is required.